Prastiwar/Prastiwar/README.md

 ## 👋 Welcome on Tomasz Piowczyk's profile

 I'm .NET Software Developer.
 Programming mostly desktop applications or tools used in game industry.
-Usually working with technologies as WPF/ASP.NET/Xamarin.Forms/EntityFrameworkCore and SQL.
+Usually working with technologies as WPF/ASP.NET/Xamarin.Forms/Entity Framework Core and SQL.

-- Currently working on: [ResourceManager](https://github.com/Prastiwar/ResourceManager) - framework for fast development of simple software tool desktop application which provides ability to edit resources

 See me also on: